 Figures ENV-4 - ENV-6 in Appendix C show the locations and approximate area of coverage for all conservation buffers and water quality buffers on the Site.
-Detailed descriptions of buffer locations and buffering quality (e.g., aquatic edge coverage, in linear feet, for water quality and conservation buffers) at each on-site habitat unit are listed on Table 1, Appendix D. Table 1, Part 1 includes a summary description of both the current and proposed water quality buffer (minimum width 30 feet), coverage at each habitat unit.
+Detailed descriptions of buffer locations and buffering quality (e.g., aquatic edge coverage, in linear feet, for water quality and conservation buffers) at each on-site habitat unit are listed on Table 1, Appendix D. Table 1, Part 1 includes a summary description of both the current and proposed water quality buffer (minimum width 30 feet), coverage at each of the natural habitat units.
 This comparison effectively illustrates the significant commitment that has been made to increase the quality, area and effectiveness of natural vegetative buffers at the site.
-In total, the project will include the creation of over 9,620 feet of new water quality buffers at existing sensitive aquatic habitats throughout the site.
-Table 1, Part 2 includes a summary of the buffer locations and buffering quality at each of the project's newly created aquatic habitats, including all on-site storm water management basins.
-Many of these newly created aquatic habitats will serve double duty as both aquatic hazards (golf course) and storm water management basins.
+In total, the project will include the creation of over 5,472 feet of new water quality buffers at existing natural sensitive aquatic habitats throughout the site.
+The project proposes to increase the buffer coverage by 18% for the natural habitat units (existing coverage of 81% versus proposed coverage of 99%).
+Table 1, Part 2 includes a summary of the buffer locations and buffering quality at each of the project's constructed habitats, including all on-site storm water management basins.
+Many of these constructed habitats will serve double duty as both aquatic hazards (golf course) and storm water management basins.
 Use as aquatic hazards does, in some instances, significantly reduce opportunities to establish water quality buffers along the majority of the aquatic edge at a few newly created locations.
-However, and evaluation of all newly create aquatic habitats and their associated buffer coverage shows that, in total coverage, the establishment of effective water quality buffers coverage (83% coverage) will be consistent with existing conditions (61% coverage) at the site.
+In total, the project will include the creation of over 7,154 feet of new water quality buffers at new and existing constructed sensitive aquatic habitats throughout the site.
+The project proposes to increase the buffer coverage by 40% for the constructed habitat units (existing coverage of 28% versus proposed coverage of 68%).
 All buffers and aquatic habitat enhancements are cross referenced between the Figures ENV-4, 5, 6 and Tables D-1, parts 1 and 2 to facilitate review of buffer location at each habitat and storm water management unit on the Site.